paymentsgate/php-secure-api/README.md

 - `ext-curl` - native PHP extension for HTTP requests
 - `ext-json` - native PHP extension for JSON payload manipulation

-*Unlike the NodeJS version, this PHP SDK has zero external dependencies (no third-party packages required).*

 ## Installation

 You can install the package via composer: